stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 headMay2 xs = (\prf => head2 xs prf) <$> nonEmpty xs
 ```

-We got pretty far, already.
+We got pretty far already.
 We have a type-level guarantee that we call
-`head2` only on a non-empty list, and we have the ability to come up
+`head2` only on non-empty lists, and we have the ability to come up
-with a proof of non-emptyness at runtime.
+with a proof of non-emptiness at runtime.
 Still, `head2` is not *that*
-convenient to use.
+convenient to use as at compile time and in the REPL, we have to
+pass around the proofs of non-emptiness manually.
 Enter auto implicits:

 ```idris
 head : (xs : List a) -> {auto 0 prf : NonEmpty xs} -> a